 Integration and Capacity Building: CPRIT funds projects that target the unmet needs not sufficiently covered by other funding sources, and full maintenance of the project may not be feasible.
 This is especially the case when the project involves the delivery of clinical services.

 Educational and other less costly interventions may be more readily sustained.
 Full maintenance of a project, the ability of the grantee's setting or community to continue to deliver the health benefits of the intervention as funded is not required; however, efforts toward maintenance should be described.

 It is expected that steps toward integration and capacity building for components of the project will be taken and plans for such be fully described in the application.
 Integration is defined as the extent the evidence-based intervention is integrated within the culture of the grantee's setting or community through policies and practice.
+The applicant should develop and describe a plan for systems changes that are sustainable over time (improve results, provider practice, efficiency, cost-effectiveness) as well as describe entities that could continue and integrate components of the project after CPRIT support ends.
 Capacity building is any activity (eg, training, identification of alternative resources, building internal assets) that builds durable resources and enables the grantee's setting or community to continue the delivery of some or all components of the evidence-based intervention.